Bank Julius Baer & Co. Ltd Zurich Buys 68,388 Shares of Anthem, Inc. (NYSE:ANTM)

 Bank Julius Baer & Co.
-Ltd Zurich grew its stake in shares of Anthem, Inc. (NYSE:ANTM) by 9,368.2% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 69,118 shares of the company’s stock after acquiring an additional 68,388 shares during the quarter.
+Ltd Zurich increased its stake in Anthem, Inc. (NYSE:ANTM) by 9,368.2% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 69,118 shares of the company’s stock after purchasing an additional 68,388 shares during the period.
 Bank Julius Baer & Co.
-Ltd Zurich’s holdings in Anthem were worth $22,193,000 as of its most recent SEC filing.
+Ltd Zurich’s holdings in Anthem were worth $22,193,000 as of its most recent filing with the SEC.

-Several other large investors also recently modified their holdings of ANTM.
-Fieldpoint Private Securities LLC bought a new position in shares of Anthem during the fourth quarter valued at $25,000.
-Advisory Alpha LLC bought a new position in shares of Anthem during the third quarter valued at $30,000.
-Paces Ferry Wealth Advisors LLC bought a new stake in Anthem in the 3rd quarter worth about $33,000.
-Key Financial Inc bought a new stake in Anthem in the 4th quarter worth about $37,000.
-Finally, Addison Advisors LLC bought a new stake in Anthem in the 4th quarter worth about $41,000.
+Other institutional investors have also added to or reduced their stakes in the company.
+Park Avenue Securities LLC grew its position in Anthem by 12.7% in the fourth quarter.
+Park Avenue Securities LLC now owns 4,234 shares of the company’s stock valued at $1,360,000 after acquiring an additional 476 shares during the last quarter.
+Skandinaviska Enskilda Banken AB publ grew its position in Anthem by 14.2% in the fourth quarter.
+Skandinaviska Enskilda Banken AB publ now owns 62,110 shares of the company’s stock valued at $19,943,000 after acquiring an additional 7,737 shares during the last quarter.
+ProVise Management Group LLC grew its holdings in shares of Anthem by 10.4% during the fourth quarter.
+ProVise Management Group LLC now owns 7,080 shares of the company’s stock worth $2,273,000 after purchasing an additional 668 shares during the last quarter.
+1ST Source Bank raised its holdings in Anthem by 103.7% in the 4th quarter.
+1ST Source Bank now owns 4,644 shares of the company’s stock valued at $1,491,000 after buying an additional 2,364 shares during the last quarter.
+Finally, Dai Ichi Life Insurance Company Ltd boosted its position in Anthem by 23.0% during the 4th quarter.
+Dai Ichi Life Insurance Company Ltd now owns 21,915 shares of the company’s stock worth $7,037,000 after buying an additional 4,095 shares during the period.
 Hedge funds and other institutional investors own 89.36% of the company’s stock.

-Several equities research analysts recently commented on ANTM shares.
-Truist upgraded Anthem from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $360.00 to $375.00 in a report on Thursday, March 4th.
-Truist Securities upgraded Anthem from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $360.00 to $375.00 in a report on Tuesday, March 9th.
-Argus lifted their price objective on Anthem from $300.00 to $380.00 and gave the stock a “buy” rating in a report on Wednesday, January 13th.
-SVB Leerink lifted their price objective on Anthem from $370.00 to $400.00 and gave the stock an “outperform” rating in a report on Monday, December 14th.
-Finally, Zacks Investment Research cut Anthem from a “hold” rating to a “sell” rating and set a $379.00 target price on the stock. in a research report on Thursday, March 25th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and sixteen have given a buy rating to the company.
-The stock has a consensus rating of “Buy” and an average target price of $359.81.
+Several research analysts have commented on the company.
+Truist Securities raised Anthem from a “hold” rating to a “buy” rating and lifted their target price for the stock from $360.00 to $375.00 in a report on Tuesday, March 9th.
+Truist upgraded shares of Anthem from a “hold” rating to a “buy” rating and boosted their price target for the stock from $360.00 to $375.00 in a research report on Thursday, March 4th.
+SVB Leerink increased their price objective on shares of Anthem from $370.00 to $400.00 and gave the stock an “outperform” rating in a research report on Monday, December 14th.
+Zacks Investment Research lowered shares of Anthem from a “hold” rating to a “sell” rating and set a $379.00 target price on the stock. in a report on Thursday, March 25th.
+Finally, Stephens decreased their price target on Anthem from $350.00 to $340.00 and set an “overweight” rating for the company in a report on Thursday, January 28th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and sixteen have given a buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus target price of $359.81.

 Anthem (NYSE:ANTM) last released its quarterly earnings data on Tuesday, January 26th.
-The company reported $2.54 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.52 by $0.02.
-Anthem had a return on equity of 18.45% and a net margin of 4.22%.
-The business had revenue of $31.50 billion for the quarter, compared to the consensus estimate of $30.83 billion.
-During the same quarter in the previous year, the company posted $3.88 EPS.
-The company’s revenue was up 16.1% compared to the same quarter last year.
-On average, analysts forecast that Anthem, Inc. will post 22.44 EPS for the current fiscal year.
+The company reported $2.54 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.52 by $0.02.
+Anthem had a net margin of 4.22% and a return on equity of 18.45%.
+The firm had revenue of $31.50 billion for the quarter, compared to the consensus estimate of $30.83 billion.
+During the same quarter in the prior year, the company posted $3.88 earnings per share.
+The business’s revenue was up 16.1% on a year-over-year basis.
+As a group, equities analysts forecast that Anthem, Inc. will post 22.44 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 25th.
-Shareholders of record on Wednesday, March 10th were paid a $0.95 dividend.
-This represents a $3.80 dividend on an annualized basis and a yield of 1.07%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 25th.
+Shareholders of record on Wednesday, March 10th were issued a dividend of $0.95 per share.
 The ex-dividend date of this dividend was Tuesday, March 9th.
+This represents a $3.80 annualized dividend and a yield of 1.07%.
 Anthem’s payout ratio is 23.25%.

-In other news, CAO Ronald W. Penczek sold 2,068 shares of the firm’s stock in a transaction dated Friday, March 5th.
+In other news, CAO Ronald W. Penczek sold 2,068 shares of the stock in a transaction dated Friday, March 5th.
 The shares were sold at an average price of $333.94, for a total value of $690,587.92.
-Following the completion of the sale, the chief accounting officer now owns 3,137 shares in the company, valued at approximately $1,047,569.78.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Peter D. Haytaian sold 59,500 shares of the firm’s stock in a transaction dated Monday, March 22nd.
-The stock was sold at an average price of $349.20, for a total transaction of $20,777,400.00.
+Following the completion of the sale, the chief accounting officer now owns 3,137 shares in the company, valued at $1,047,569.78.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, EVP Peter D. Haytaian sold 59,500 shares of the stock in a transaction dated Monday, March 22nd.
+The shares were sold at an average price of $349.20, for a total transaction of $20,777,400.00.
 Following the completion of the sale, the executive vice president now owns 59,544 shares of the company’s stock, valued at approximately $20,792,764.80.
 The disclosure for this sale can be found here.
-Insiders own 0.22% of the company’s stock.
+Corporate insiders own 0.22% of the company’s stock.

 Anthem, Inc, through its subsidiaries, operates as a health benefits company in the United States.
 It operates through four segments: Commercial & Specialty Business, Government Business, IngenioRx, and Other.
 The company offers a spectrum of network-based managed care health benefit plans to large and small groups, individuals, Medicaid, and Medicare markets.